Kunigaz/DataQuest_Projects/Guided Project_ Explore U.S. Births/ReadMe.txt

 This repository contains all the projects I completed with DataQuest.io:

-- .html files are condensed (cuts out any excessively large output cells) versions of my Jupyter notebooks hat can easily be opened in the browser.
+- .html files are condensed (cuts out any excessively large output cells) versions of my Jupyter notebooks that can easily be opened in the browser.

 - .ipynb files are the full version of the project and can be opened in Jupyter.